fcgomezr/Udacity-Project-3/README.md

 For example, the dashboard showed the 40 scoring requests I sent to the endpoint :

 ![](https://github.com/fcgomezr/Udacity-Project-3/blob/main/Screen%20Shops/model%20deploy%206.png)
-## Screen Recording
-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
-- A working model
-- Demo of the deployed  model
-- Demo of a sample request sent to the endpoint and its response

 ## Future Project Improvements